MicrosoftDocs/msteams-docs/msteams-platform/resources/troubleshoot.md

 If you're not re-uploading an updated package, ensure that the ID is unique.

-## Disable anonymous users or bot joining Teams meeting
+## Disable anonymous bot and user joining Teams meeting

-* Disable RSC permissions for all apps, which prevent apps added for new meetings without users consent.
-Apps that users already installed for existing meetings might still access those meetings.
-To remove RSC permission for existing apps in the meeting:
+To block an anonymous bot from joining a meeting, ensure the following:

-  1. Delete the service principal for the app to remove RSC permissions for all meetings instances where the app is installed.
+* Tenant admin doesn't permit an anonymous bot to join a meeting in their tenant.
-  1. Uninstall the app from the specific meeting.
+* Users within a meeting aren't allowed to install an app that includes the bot into a meeting.
-* Tenant admin must disable the `Calls.JoinGroupCall.All` application permission.
+* Tenant admin and meeting organizer doesn't permit the user to install the apps.

-* Tenant admin must disable the option for **Anonymous users can join a meeting**.
+To block an anonymous user from joining a meeting, tenant admin must disable the option for **Anonymous users can join a meeting**.
 For more information, see [manage anonymous meeting join for the organization](/microsoftteams/anonymous-users-in-meetings#manage-anonymous-meeting-join-for-the-organization).

 ## See also